Tensor Tympani Syndrome (TTS)

 What is Tensor Tympani Syndrome (TTS)?

-In many people with tinnitus and almost all people with significant hyperacusis, an involuntary hyperactivity or myoclonus (spasm) appears to develop in the tensor tympani muscle as an involuntary ‘protective’ response to sounds (or other stimuli) subconsciously evaluated as potentially painful, potentially threatening or damaging to the ears/hearing or likely to stir up their tinnitus.
-This is known as tensor tympani syndrome (TTS).
+Tensor tympani syndrome (TTS) is an involuntary hyperactivity or myoclonus (spasm) of the TT muscle.
+In many people with tinnitus and almost all people with significant hyperacusis, TTS appears to develop as an involuntary ‘protective’ response to sounds (or other stimuli) subconsciously evaluated as potentially painful, potentially threatening/damaging to the ears/hearing or potentially likely to stir up their tinnitus.

 TTS typically does not develop in people with misophonia.